 Cultivating self-control instills the habit of letting the trade come to you.
 Poverty driven traders enter trades either too soon or too late, whereas successful traders have the patience to wait for an excellent technical entry to present itself.

 Being impulsive creates an emotional state of fear and greed which often leads to exciting trades too soon.
 Rob Roy uses a 4-3-2-1 System to exit his trade at various profitable points in the trade.
 Letting his winners run while protecting his profits.

 If you are of the reactionary, emotional, impulsive nature there is good news.
 Self-control can be learned.

 Set up a system in which you choose a reward and refrain from having that reward until you’ve completed a specific task.
 This could be watching an episode of your favorite TV show or having a chocolate bar after you’ve finished watching a webinar or charted 5 charts.
 Or post your trading goals and reward of a nice dinner out at your favorite place above your computer to remind yourself of why you spend an hour a day taking steps to achieve your goals.

 This will encourage you to study and make accomplishing studying so rewarding you’ll even start to look forward to cracking the books.

 Once you have your reward, don’t just cram that chocolate bar into your mouth in one bite or check your emails while watching your show, savour your reward.

-This trains you to focus on long term success, builds the patience you need to withstand the ups and downs the market presents rather than trying to become financially free overnight and allows you to reap the rewards of your education and solid trade planning without allowing your emotions to cloud your judgement.
+This trains you to focus on long term success build the patience you need to withstand the ups and downs the market presents rather than trying to become financially free overnight and allows you to reap the rewards of your education and solid trade planning without allowing your emotions to cloud your judgment.
 This is exactly what traders who have a wealth mindset do.